-- Thank you for your interest in speaking at Deep Learning World (DLW) in Las Vegas.
-If instead you are seeking to submit to a DLW in a city other than Las Vegas, or to a Predictive Analytics World event, please start at the overall Predictive Analytics World and Deep Learning World call-for-speakers page.
+- Thank you for your interest in speaking at Deep Learning World (DLW) in North America.
+If instead you are seeking to submit to a DLW in another country, or to a Predictive Analytics World event, please start at the overall Predictive Analytics World and Deep Learning World call-for-speakers page.

 NOTE: Before completing your submission, be certain to review the following important submission requirements, as well as the full list of requirements and restrictions at the bottom of this page:

 - Completed work.
 The work about which you are proposing to speak must already be completed, and any pertinent results attained, prior to submitting the speaker submission form.

 - Authorization to present.
 Prior to submitting the speaker submission form, you must attain permission from your employer to attend the event and to present the contents about which you are proposing to speak.
 In completing your submission, you certify that you have done so.

 - Speaker cancelations.
 Your submission is a professional commitment to speak if accepted.
 Review the more detailed "speaker cancelation" paragraph below.
 Cancelations do a great disservice to DLW attendees.

 Indicate the event's month and year (EG DLW North America, May 2021)

 100 word maximum.
 This should be the complete description as it will appear in the conference program if your submission is accepted (see a sample DLW program for examples

 If this is a case study, do you have authority to share the name of the company, i.e., the organization that benefited, within both your presentation materials and in the publicized conference program?
 Note that this question applies whether the company is your client or your affiliation.
 Your answer to this yes/no question pertains to the company name you enter in the the immediately following field below.
 Answering "yes" greatly increases the potential to have your speaking submission approved - however, you must only answer "yes" if you have already secured the authorization to name the company.